Barbara Nessim: Early life

 Nessim was immediately noticed by leading Art Directors of the day, notably Henry Wolf and Robert Benton from Esquire Magazine.
 Her illustration work continued to appear in magazines of the time, namely, Harpers Bazaar, Redbook, and the Ladies Home Journal, as well as "low brow" magazine titles such as, Escapade and Swank.
 Nessim's illustration work was always informed by the fine art that she continued to create for herself in her studio.

-in the 1960's Nessim also designed her own line of clothing and engineered prints for Lady Van Husen which she named "Lady Vantastic" all while continuing to create her fine art work along with illustrations for magazines.
+in the 1960's Nessim also designed her own line of clothing and engineered prints for Lady Van Husen which she named Lady Vantastic, all while continuing to create her fine art, along with illustrations for magazines.

 By the 1970's she was designing and illustrating posters for many clients, including Lincoln Center.
-She also embarked on designing a line of shoes in 1973 for Carber in Italy.
+She also embarked on designing a line of shoes in 1973 for the Carber Shoe Company in Italy.

 Career

 Nessim was one of very few full-time professional women illustrators working in the United States during the 1960s; she was able to carve a niche for her work in the competitive graphic design field, illustrating record album covers, calendars, and magazine covers for major publications such as Rolling Stone, Time, Ms, New York Magazine, The Boston Globe, Show and Audience.
 She established her own graphic design firm in 1980, Nessim and Associates, with a group of fellow illustrators to work on corporate projects.

 Nessim produced many works in ink and watercolor, and later incorporating computer graphics into her arsenal of mediums she mastered.
 She has been teaching computer art since 1980.
 Nessim has taught at the School of Visual Arts, Fashion Institute of Technology, and Pratt Institute, all in New York.

 Her works have been exhibited worldwide, including at the Kunst Museum and The Louvre.
 The Museum of Modern Art in Sweden, Smithsonian Institution in Washington, DC, the Victoria and Albert Museum and the Hungarian National Gallery in Budapest all hold work of hers in their permanent collections.

+Nessim’s art resides in permanent collections at The Whitney Museum of American Art (NY), Los Angeles County Museum of Art (CA), DePaul Museum of Art (IL), School of Visual Arts (NY), Victoria and Albert Museum (UK), Szépmüvészeti Museum (HU), The World Trade Center observation deck -- pre 09/11/01 (NY), National Portrait Gallery (DC), The Louvre (France), The Cooper Hewitt Museum (NY), the Smithsonian Institution (NY), The Museum of Modern Art - Lund Konsthall (Sweden), Arizona State University (AZ), The Henry Babbage Library Art Gallery at University of Connecticut (CT), High Point University (NC).